Latest news: The application portal for 2020 entry is now open.

 The Office for Standards in Education (OFSTED) regularly carries out inspections of the School of Education's secondary ITE course and the grades awarded confirm the consistent high quality of all aspects of our ITE courses, across all subjects.

 Recruitment and selection

 The PGDE course attracts a large number of applicants.
 Interview procedures and selection criteria have been negotiated within the partnership, with schools involved in most interviews.
-The majority of students have good qualifications in their subject specialisms around 70% having degrees of 2.1 or above.
+The majority of students have good qualifications in their subject specialisms with around 70% having degrees at 2.1 or above.
 A very high proportion of students gain QTS with 120 masters credits and enter the teaching profession.

 Structure of the secondary PGDE

-In the University based part of the course, students spend roughly 75% of their time in subject groups and 25% in cross-curricular Educational and Professional Studies (EPS) groups.
-Secondary school experience commences during October, with students returning to the university on Fridays to share and reflect on experience.
+In the University based part of the course, student teachers spend roughly 75% of their time in subject groups and 25% in cross-curricular Educational and Professional Studies (EPS) groups.
+Secondary school experience commences during October, with student teachers returning to the university on Fridays to share and reflect on experience.
 A longer period of school experience takes place from the end of January to the end of May.
-Students complete four assignments at Masters level, exploring issues and school experience through research investigations and critical reflection.
+Student teachers complete four assignments at Masters level, exploring issues and school experience through research investigations and critical reflection.
 In the summer term, students undertake an Enrichment or Enhancement Experience in a different educational context.